work-examples/key-value-web-server-lock-free/README.md

 #### Memory allocation

 Lock-free requirement for memory allocation is partially implemented.
-I.e. storage engine uses custom memory allocators.
-Different threads are getting different instances of allocators.
+Storage key-value engine uses custom memory allocators.
+Different threads are getting different instances of allocators, i.e. stateful allocators are supported.
 But using different memory heaps is not implemented now.

 Threads also may block each other during key-value replacement while deallocating memory allocated from another thread.